spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

-# Deployment Pool Usage
+# Deployment pool: use
+<%(TOC)%>

 ## Prerequesites

-The document assumes you have already completed the quickstart and have a working GKE cluster to deploy the Deployment Pool on.
+The document assumes you have already completed the [Quickstart]({{urlRoot}}/content/get-started/quickstart) and have a working GKE cluster to deploy the Deployment Pool on.

 ## Configuration

-The Deployment Pool requires information about the deployments it is to start.
-These are passed as flags to the Deployment Pool when it starts up.
+The Deployment pool requires information about the deployments it is to start.
+These are passed as flags to the Deployment pool when it starts up.
 The full list of configuration parameters is as follows:

 | Parameter           |            | Purpose |
 |---------------------|------------|---------|